The UK interest rate rise

 In the UK, 43% of homeowners have either variable or tracker type mortgages, both of which will see an almost immediate increase in mortgage rates.
 This is bad news for UK households with mortgages in the run-up until Christmas.

 Conversely, the news for savers is welcomed as many will see an immediate 0.25% increase in their variable rate based savings accounts.
 This will particularly benefit many pensioners in the UK.

 Gold and other precious metals investment are often said to be a hedge against inflation, we have previously written about this ourselves here.
 Now then, could be a great time for savers to invest in gold with some of their increased income from savings accounts following the rate cut.
 Diversifying investments (particularly in times of inflationary pressure) is always a wise idea.

 Low priced investment options

 For borrowers facing an interest rate rise, all is not lost!
-Gold and precious metal investment needn’t cost a fortune, below we list three investment options all costing less than £300 each at the time of writing:
+Gold and precious metal investment needn’t cost a fortune, below we list two investment options all costing less than £300 each at the time of writing:

 - Tax Free Gold – Elizabeth II Decimal Portrait Sovereign